 But where do I start?
-Here we list nine steps.
+Here, we list nine steps.
 Follow each and you’ll be on your way to literature review greatness.

 We’ve made the infographic below to help you on your way.
 Click the image to download it.

-Step One: Pick A Broad Topic
+Step One: Pick a Broad Topic

 You will be reviewing literature on a particular topic, so knowing what your topic is beforehand means you can narrow down your search.
 At this stage your topic is broad.
 You won’t be able to know the specifics until you do the review itself.

 For my PhD, which looked at the contributions that local government made to climate change policy, my literature review started with a broad topic of ‘climate change policy’.
-I didn’t focus in on local government until I read the literature on climate change policy and realized there was a gap.
+I didn’t focus in on local government until I had read the literature on climate change policy and realized there was a gap.

 So, having a clearly defined purpose is really important.
 Otherwise you are searching blind.
 If you refer to your PhD Writing Template, take a look at the box titled ‘Aims & Objectives’ – you’ll need to make sure you have established your aims, scope and research questions.

-Step Two: Find The Way In
+Step Two: Find the Way In

 If you search for your broad topic in Google Scholar, you’ll be presented with millions of results.
 With my own PhD, a search for ‘climate change policy’ bought up over 3 million results.